Antisemitic trope: World domination

 The publication of The Protocols of the Elders of Zion in 1903 is usually considered the beginning of contemporary conspiracy theory literature.
 The trope embodied by the book is manifested in both writings and imagery, where Jews are accused of plotting world domination nefariously.
 Typical examples include Nazi-originated cartoons depicting Jews as a giant octopus reaching across the globe.
-A 2001 Egyptian reprint of Henry Ford's antisemitic text The International Jew, with the same octopus imagery on the front cover.
+A 2001 Egyptian reprint of Henry Ford's antisemitic text The International Jew had the same octopus imagery on the front cover.

 Among the earliest refutations of The Protocols of the Elders of Zion as a forgery were a series of articles printed in The Times in 1921, which revealed the forgery's content to have been plagiarized from the unrelated satire The Dialogue in Hell Between Machiavelli and Montesquieu.
 The Russian imperial state popularized the forgery to discredit the Bolsheviks by accusing Jews of organizing the Russian revolution.
 The forgery scapegoated Jews as the leading subversive force to try to dispel mass revolt and keep the empire united.

 Later, the trope spread westward when the Great Depression and Nazism's rise catalyzed its dissemination.
 A Polish equivalent goes by Judeopolonia, which posited an imaginary Jewish domination of Poland.
 Contemporarily, the trope often goes by Zionist Occupation Government (ZOG), which accuses the Jews of "controlling Western governments" for selfish ends, like benefitting Israel.
 The ZOG is widely peddled by antisemites, such as the Neo-Nazis, white nationalists, Islamists and black supremacists.

 Malcolm X, a well known Black American activist, believed in The Protocols of the Elders of Zion, which he introduced to the Nation of Islam (NOI) for circulation among their Black American audience.
 In 2003, the Malaysian Prime Minister Mahathir Mohammed drew a standing ovation at an OIC conference after alleging:

 Today the Jews rule this world by proxy.
 They get others to fight and die for them [...]
 They invented socialism, communism, human rights and democracy so that persecuting them would appear to be wrong [...] they have gained control of the most powerful countries.